 ‘No, he won’t get another kill...’ thought the clan leader of this horde of xenos, impressed that the pitiful human had even managed to kill one of his clan.
 This human had stood up to their psychic assault and was now trying to stand against their brute force.
 The alpha snarled as he shoved his way to the front of the pack.
 ‘Time to end this and eat.’ he thought to himself as he gripped the chain holding the gate together, tearing it off in a graceful sweep of his arm.
 The pack surged forwards, eager to dig into their fresh food.
 Eager to devour this entire continent, human by human.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, TehPlazmonWrite a Review